bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 This section discusses the implications and reasons of the design decisions made during the global architecture design.

 ## 4. Acceptance criteria(MVP)
-Design an efficient front-end interface to interact between users and cloud server.
+- Design an efficient front-end interface to interact between users and cloud server.
+- Understand the multiparty computation structure, optimize the front end to help users search data faster

 ## 5. Release Planning
 (This is just a temporary plan, will be modified depending on the progress...)